Last Updated: November 2025

 We share your personal information with companies such as advertisers, marketing partners and platforms, data analytics providers, social media networks, and others to provide services that include, but is not limited to, product recommendations, delivering marketing messages, and sending you relevant offers.
 The types of personal information shared may include unique identifiers (e.g., cookies and similar technologies), device information, geolocation data, commercial data, behavioral data, and inferences.
 We do not knowingly sell or share the personal information of consumers under 16 years of age.

-You have the right to opt out of the sale or sharing of your personal information to third parties by sending us an e-mail at privacy@acumatica.com or through our webform.
+You have the right to opt out of the sale or sharing of your personal information to third parties through our webform or by sending us an e-mail at privacy@acumatica.com.
 If you decide to opt-out, we will stop sharing your information with third parties.
 However, your use of our Website may still be tracked by us and our service providers to perform functions that are necessary for our business, such as hosting our Website, ensuring there is no fraud, etc. These entities are contractually obligated to keep this information confidential and will not use it for any purpose other than for the services they provide to our business.

 You also have a right to know if we have sold or shared your personal information for a business purpose and, if so, the categories of personal information sold or disclosed and the categories of third parties to whom such information was sold or disclosed, along with the business or commercial purpose for which such information was sold or disclosed.